Agapio7/Decision-Trees-and-XGBoost-Algorithm-Documentation/README.md

      Entropy = -p*log(p) - q*log(q)

 ### Information Gain
 * It is a measure used to generalize the impurity which is entropy in a dataset.
+* In a decision tree building process, two important decisions are to be made  what is the best split(s) and which is the best variable to split a node.
 * Higher the information gain, lower is the entropy.
 * Mathematically,
      Information Gain = Entropy of Parent – sum (weighted % * Entropy of Child),Weighted % = Number of observations in particular child/sum (observations in all child nodes)